uidaholib/dds-student-workflow/content/3-metadata.md

 - Citing the contributing Institution notes attribution as well as protects U of I from potential copyright issues.

 ##### language
-- A three-letter abbreviation or code for the language used in the material.
+- A three-letter code for the language used in the material.
-- Most items in our digital collections are in English, or have an English translation attached to them.
+- Use the [ISO 639-2 Codes for the Representation of Names and Languages](https://www.loc.gov/standards/iso639-2/php/code_list.php) to identify the correct language code.
+- Multiple language codes should be separated by a semi-colon.
-- Example value: `eng`
+- Example value: `eng`, `fre`, `spa`

 ##### rights
 - A copyright statement that consists of a free-text statement and a standardized rights statement.